bonitasoft/bonita-doc/md/customize-living-application-layout.md

 ### Living application layout log 3 error 500 on loading

 This issue has been fixed in the 7.3.0 version ("[BS-14885] - Living application layout log 3 error 500 on loading").
-If you want to import a custom layout created with an oldest UIDesigner version (7.2.x or lower) in a 7.3.0 (or greater) version, you have to perform the following steps to prevent the issue to occur.
+If you want to import a custom layout created with a UI Designer older than version 7.3.0 into an application working with Bonita 7.3.0 or greater, you have to perform the following steps to prevent the issue to occur:

-1. Import the CustomLayout_7.2.x in UIDesigner 7.3.3
+1. Import the CustomLayout_7.2.x in UI Designer 7.3.3
 2. Export the default layout from Bonita Portal
-3. Import the default layout and confirm the overwrite of custom widgets
+3. Import the default layout and confirm that custom widgets will be overwritten
-4. Open the CustomLayout_7.2.x Layout and remove the 3 variables AuthorizeApplicationAPI, AuthorizeApplicationPageAPI and AuthorizeApplicationMenuAPI (as shown below)
+4. Open the CustomLayout_7.2.x Layout and remove the 3 variables **AuthorizeApplicationAPI**, **AuthorizeApplicationPageAPI** and **AuthorizeApplicationMenuAPI** (as shown below)
 Those variables are responsible of the SEVERE error logs on server.
-5. Select the iFrame widget and set the reziseToContent option to yes
+5. Select the iFrame widget and set the **reziseToContent** option to yes
 6. Save then Export the layout (feel free to rename the layout if you want)
 7. On Bonita Portal server edit the layout and import the newly exported layout
 8. confirm all the messages